diskutil eject: How to Eject Drives From Mac Terminal

 sudo lsof /Volumes/YourDriveName

-# Step 3: Kill the offending process (replace PID)
+# Step 3: Kill the offending process (replace PID with actual number)

 kill 12345